Paul Simon Fast Facts

 Timeline:

-1957-1959 - Simon and Garfunkel performed together as Tom and Jerry.
+1957-1959 - Simon and Garfunkel perform together as Tom and Jerry.
 While still in high school, their single, "Hey, Schoolgirl," sells more than 100,000 copies.
 The duo separates to attend college.

-1957-1959 - Simon and Garfunkel performed together as Tom and Jerry.
+1957-1959 - Simon and Garfunkel perform together as Tom and Jerry.
 While still in high school, their single, "Hey, Schoolgirl," sells more than 100,000 copies.
 The duo separates to attend college.

 1964 - They reunite and perform together as Simon and Garfunkel.
 Obtain recording contract with Columbia.